zebscripts/AFK-Daily/.wiki/Known Issues.md

+If you encounter an issue that is *not* listed below or in [issues](https://github.com/zebscripts/AFK-Daily/issues), feel free to [open a new issue](https://github.com/zebscripts/afk-daily/issues/new)!
+You can also [join our Discord](https://discord.com/invite/Fq2cfqjp8D) and let us know there that you're having trouble.

-- [`#4`](https://github.com/zebscripts/afk-daily/issues/4) - Since the timings are quite hard coded for now, there's always a chance that the script might skip something because it tried to take an action before the game even loaded it.
-An example for this is at the beginning when loading the game and switching between the first Tabs, or while fighting in the Legends Tournament.
+- [`#4`](https://github.com/zebscripts/afk-daily/issues/4) - Since the timings are quite hardcoded for now, there's always a chance that the script might skip something because it tried to take an action before the game even loaded it.
+An example of this is at the beginning when loading the game and switching between the first Tabs, or while fighting in the Legends Tournament.
 Worst case scenario the script either exits, or you'll have to go fight one extra time at the tournament.
 - [`#32`](https://github.com/zebscripts/AFK-Daily/issues/32) - Script breaks whenever resources are full.
 Please make sure to always collect them/spend them.
 - [`#33`](https://github.com/zebscripts/AFK-Daily/issues/33) - Script waits forever in the Arena of Heroes
 - The script does not auto-update to the latest version